publiccodenet/about/activities/finance-management/bookkeeping.md

 * Bank statements can be downloaded from the Rabobank dashboard
 * Rabobank is linked to Exact, so we don't need to submit the statements
-* Credit card statements are send by snail-mail as well as available in the Rabobank dashboard.
+* Credit card statements are sent by post and also available in the Rabobank dashboard.
 The credit card statements need to be mailed to Exact every month: <2y4k@verkoop.exactonline.nl> as PDF.

 ## Budget

-* The budget blueprint (spreadsheet) which is used as the baseline for budgeting and forecasting was constructed with help of our finance consultant, Rob Schouten.
+* The budget blueprint (spreadsheet) which is used as the baseline for budgeting and forecasting was constructed with the help of our finance consultant, Rob Schouten
-* The budget is approved by the board by the end of each year and is added to Visionplanner
+* The budget is approved by the Board of Directors by the end of each year and is added to Visionplanner
 * The Operations Coordinator is responsible for budgeting and adding it to Visionplanner

-## Tax status pertaining financials
+## Tax status pertaining to financials

 * We have ANBI status: read more information about ANBI benefits and requirements
 * We pay social taxes (loonheffing)